phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 tags:
   - Cloud Assembly
   - Blueprints
+  - YAML
   - Inputs
 date: 2019-05-23
 series: cas-socialabs
 permalink: /module2/
-description: 'Working with Inputs and Publishing to Service Broker'
+description: 'Working with Inputs and Service Broker'
 ---

 ### Lab Objective - Learn how to utilise "Inputs" in your yaml.